 Artificial disc replacement is a newer procedure done instead of joint fusion, particularly in the lumbar spine area (which is the area most affected by disc disease).
-It is used in the situation of having a painful lumbar disc, usually from degeneration of the disc.
-One contraindication of the surgery, however, is arthritis in the facet joints at the level of the surgery to be performed.
+It is used to have a painful lumbar disc, usually from degeneration of the disc.
+However, one contraindication of the surgery is arthritis in the facet joints at the level of the surgery to be performed.
 If the facet joints are arthritic, there will be continued pain in the lumbar spine even if the surgery is successful.

-The disc space is cleaned out in preparation for the artificial disc and then the new disc is positioned in the intervertebral space.
-Following this, the blood vessels are replaced in their original position and the abdominal contents are replaced in their normal positions.
+The disc space is cleaned out in preparation for the artificial disc, and then the new disc is positioned in the intervertebral space.
+Following this, the blood vessels are replaced in their original position, and the abdominal contents are replaced in their normal positions.

-The purpose of doing the artificial disc surgery is to provide cushioning for the spine and ease pain.
+The purpose of doing artificial disc surgery is to provide cushioning for the spine and ease pain.
 The end result is:

-- The maintenance of patient flexibility and motion
+- The maintenance of patient flexibility and motion.

-- Less stress placed on the other spinal fragments
+- Less stress placed on the other spinal fragments.

-- It can treat low back pain and radiculopathy
+- It can treat low back pain and radiculopathy.

 The surgery is being done near the spinal nerves, which are exiting near the facet joints of the back.
-Nerve damage in the back or in other places of the abdomen can happen with this type of surgery.
+Nerve damage in the back or other places of the abdomen can happen with this type of surgery.
 Unfortunately, an individual can reject the implant materials, necessitating another surgery to remove the artificial disc and most likely to perform a spinal fusion instead.

 In one study of 27 patients with complications from a disc arthroplasty, several patients developed abdominal hematomas.
 In contrast, others suffered a dislocation of the artificial disc, which had to be removed with another type of disc procedure performed instead.